ibm-cloud-docs/appid/enterprise.md

 {: #saml-sso-flow}

 The workflow for SSO is similar.
-The only deviation from the described workflow is in step 3.
+The only deviation from the described workflow is in step 3 of the previous section.
 With SSO enabled, before a user is asked to authenticate, the identity provider checks whether a user already has an established authentication session.
 If yes, the user is not asked to authenticate and the flow continues as usual.
 If an SSO session is unavailable, then the user is redirected to a log in page.
 They might also be redirected if your identity provider can't match the authentication requirements that are defined in {{site.data.keyword.appid_short_notm}}'s request with what it uses to establish SSO.
 For example, if your identity provider establishes a user SSO session by using biometrics, then {{site.data.keyword.appid_short_notm}}'s default authentication must be changed.
 By default, {{site.data.keyword.appid_short_notm}} expects users to be authenticated by password over HTTPS: `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport`.